What causes the build-up of fat around the tummy area and what is the best way to get rid of it?

 Eat little but often

 Eat five to six small meals per day rather than two or three bigger meals to keep blood sugar levels stable.

 Exercise increases endorphins and helps to lower stress, but it is important that you do not over train, as this can have the opposite effect.
 A good personal trainer can help you devise a suitable program and show you how to exercise safely.

-There are many other stress releasing methods and strategies out their but the take home message is, if you want to lose the tummy fat, lose the stress.
+There are many other stress releasing methods and strategies out there but the take-home message is if you want to lose the tummy fat, lose the stress.